Austinuc/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

  5-string_toupper.c | COnverts any lowercase character of a string to uppercase 6-cap_string.c | Capitalizes all words of a string 7-leet.c | Encodes a string into 1337
+ 100-rot13.c | Encodes a string using rot13 algorithm